 Iowa law states that no child may work without compensation, not even as migratory labor.
 It takes a court order to get a work permit for a child 10 or under, and they can only work in very limited occupations.

-Children aged 10 to 15 must have a work permit.
+Work permits are no longer required to hire minors aged 14 up to 18.
 Those under 14 are limited to migratory work and certain street occupations like selling newspapers.
 For migratory work, their hours are limited to between 5 a.m. and 7:30 p.m. between Labor Day and June 1, and 5 a.m. to 9 p.m. the remainder of the year.
 For street work, the hours are between 4 a.m. and 7:30 p.m. when school is in session and 4 a.m. and 8:30 p.m. during the rest of the year.
 Children under 14 shall not work during school hours.

 - Retail or comparative shopping